mhawksey/Google-API-Client-Library-Generator-for-Apps-Script/README.md

 ### Prerequisite: Enabling the API in a Google Cloud Project

 Every API call your script makes must be associated with a Google Cloud Project that has that specific API enabled.
-There may be situations where you want to link your Apps Script project to a Google Cloud Project.
-For a detailed guide, see the official documentation on [Standard Google Cloud Platform projects](https://developers.google.com/apps-script/guides/cloud-platform-projects#standard_cloud_platform_projects).

-#### Path 1: If using Service Accounts or a Custom OAuth Client
-This is the most flexible and common approach when using client libraries.

-1. Create or select a project in the [Google Cloud Console](https://console.cloud.google.com/).
-2. In this project, go to **APIs & Services > Library** and **enable the API** you intend to use (e.g., "Cloud Vision API").
-3. Create your credentials (e.g., a Service Account key or an OAuth 2.0 Client ID) within this same project.
-4.  **You do not need to link your Apps Script project to this GCP project.** The authentication is handled by the credentials you provide to the library.

-#### Path 2: If using the Default User Authentication Flow
-This method uses the identity of the user running the script.
-The setup depends on the API you want to use.

-*   **For APIs that are also Advanced Services** (e.g., Drive, Sheets):
-    1. In your Apps Script project, click **Services \+**.
-    2. Find the corresponding advanced service (e.g., `Drive API`) and **Add** it.
-    3. This enables the API in the background using Apps Script's hidden, default GCP project.

-*   **For all other APIs** (e.g., Cloud Vision, Firebase):
-    1. You must use a **standard GCP project**.
-    2. In your standard GCP project, go to **APIs & Services > Library** and **enable the API**.

-### Step 1: Find and Add the Library Code

-1. Navigate to the `build/` directory in this repository.
-2. Find the folder for the API you want to use and open the specific version directory.
-3. Add the library code to your project by copying the content from either `[ApiName].with_docs.gs` (for development) or `[ApiName].gs` (for production) into a new script file.

-### Step 2: Add Required Scopes to Your Manifest

-1. From the library folder in the `build/` directory, open the `appsscript.json` file.
-2. Copy the scopes you need from the `"oauthScopes"` array into your own project's manifest file (`Project Settings ⚙️ > Show "appsscript.json" manifest file`).
-3.  **Note:** You must always include the `https://www.googleapis.com/auth/script.external_request` scope to allow the library to make API calls.

-That is a brilliant idea.
-You've identified a gap between the high-level setup and the very detailed service account example.
-Adding a new, dedicated section with concise "recipes" for initializing the library will make it much more scannable and user-friendly.

-This new section will act as a quick-reference guide, showing users the exact syntax for the most common initialization patterns at a glance.

-I have drafted a new **"Usage and Configuration Patterns"** section and integrated it into the `README.md`.
-I also slightly retitled the existing service account example to frame it as a detailed walkthrough that builds on these patterns.

-Here is the complete, revised `README.md`.

----

-# Google API Client Library Generator for Apps Script

-A Google Apps Script project that dynamically generates modern, feature-rich client libraries for any public Google API directly from the [Google API Discovery Service](https://developers.google.com/discovery).

-This tool creates libraries with features including flexible authentication, and automatic exponential backoff.

-## Pre-built Libraries Available

-**This repository includes a `build/` directory containing auto-generated client libraries for every discoverable Google API.**

-For most users, you do not need to run the generator yourself.
-You can find the library you need in the `build/` directory.

-> **Call for Contributions:** While all libraries are generated, not all have been extensively tested.
-We welcome and encourage community contributions.
-If you find a bug or have a suggestion, please [**open a GitHub Issue**](https://github.com/mhawksey/Google-API-Client-Library-Generator-for-Apps-Script/issues).
-If you have fixes or tests to add, please feel free to **submit a Pull Request**.

-## Why Use a Generated Library?

-While Google Apps Script has excellent built-in and advanced services, a generated client library offers two critical advantages:

-1.  **Complete API Coverage:** Apps Script's built-in services only cover a fraction of all Google APIs.
-This generator allows you to create a client for **any** service with a Discovery Document, such as Firebase, Cloud Billing, and over 400 more.
-2.  **Flexible Authentication Flows:** Generated libraries allow you to use a custom OAuth token.
-This unlocks powerful workflows, such as using your own OAuth clients and **service accounts** for server-to-server tasks, which is not possible with standard built-in services.

-## Getting Started: Using a Pre-built Library

-### Prerequisite: Enabling the API in a Google Cloud Project

-Every API call your script makes must be associated with a Google Cloud Project that has that specific API enabled.

 *   **For Service Accounts & Custom OAuth Clients:** You must enable the API in the GCP project that owns your credentials.
 Your Apps Script project does not need to be linked.